rsys-shalini-chauhan/Post-Explorer/README.md

 # Post Explorer

-A modern React application that allows users to browse and search through posts fetched from an API, with detailed views for each post.
+A modern React application built with Vite that allows users to browse and search through posts fetched from an API, with detailed views for each post.

+## About React + Vite

+This project leverages the power of [React](https://react.dev/) with [Vite](https://vitejs.dev/) as the build tool.
+Vite offers several advantages:

+- **Super Fast HMR**: Lightning-fast hot module replacement during development
+- **Optimized Build**: Efficient production builds with automatic code splitting
+- **TypeScript Support**: First-class TypeScript integration without additional configuration
+- **CSS Processing**: Built-in CSS processing with PostCSS support
+- **Dev Server**: Optimized development server with instant startup

 ## Features